rishrust/vi_uni/readme.md

 - Create youtube api secrete keys and rename to client_secret.json https://youtu.be/QY8dhl1EQfI?si=MdlroaY6Jb0x-5Uy
 - Watch above video if you don't know how to create api secret..
+- update PLAYLIST_ID in code with your youtube playlist id
 - Run the script as root user in termux
 - run vi_ytub to sync vimusic and innertune_ytub to sync innertune music

 ## [Python Dependencies]
 pip install google-auth google-auth-oauthlib google-auth-httplib2 google-api-python-client

+## TASKS
+- Trying to merge it with original apks